agi-brain/xuance/docs/source/documents/api/representations/rnn.rst

   :type input_shape: Sequence[int]
   :param hidden_sizes: The sizes of the hidden layers.
   :type hidden_sizes: Sequence[int]
-  :param normalize: xxxxxx.
+  :param normalize: The method of normalization.
-  :type normalize: xxxxxx
+  :type normalize: nn.Module
-  :param initialize: xxxxxx.
+  :param initialize: The initialization for the parameters of the networks.
-  :type initialize: xxxxxx
+  :type initialize: Tensor
-  :param activation: xxxxxx.
+  :param activation: The choose of activation functions for hidden layers.
-  :type activation: xxxxxx
+  :type activation: nn.Module
   :param kwargs: xxxxxx.
   :type kwargs: xxxxxx